saularevalo8/Liri-Node-App/README.md

 ### Before You Begin

 1. LIRI will display your latest tweets.
-If you don't already have an account on Twitter, make one and post a few tweets about your latest projects.
+A Twitter account has been created to view tweets.

 2. Make a new GitHub repository called liri-node-app and clone it to your computer.